Canon 100D vs Leica CL

 The Canon EOS 100D (called Canon SL1 in some regions) and the Leica CL (Typ 7323) are two digital cameras that were officially introduced, respectively, in March 2013 and November 2017.
 The 100D is a DSLR, while the CL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Leica CL

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Leica CL.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The 100D can be obtained in two different colors (black, white), while the CL is only available in black.